 Looking for the very best fall-themed Hallmark Movies to watch in the UK this autumn?

-(Note: some of the links in this post are affiliate links, meaning I get a small payment if you take out your trial using the links on this page)
+(Note: I am an Amazon Associates, and some of the links in this post are affiliate links, meaning I get a small payment if you take out your trial using the links on this page)

 If you’re anything like me, autumn is the season for cosy sweaters, days at home and roaring fires.
 Or that time when the central heating that gets turned on, possibly.